-Fiona Martin, marketing director and head of employment law at Martin Searle Solicitors, explores how some lawyers are still failing to deliver customer service - and losing business as a result
+Fiona Martin, marketing director and head of employment law at Martin Searle Solicitors, explores how some lawyers are still failing to deliver customer service – and losing business as a result.
+(Updated 27 March 2023)

-Your clients are better informed, more demanding and are prepared to move if they do not get the service they want.
-They pay for a premium service, and they expect to get it.
+Your clients are better informed, more demanding and prepared to move if they do not get the service they want.
+They pay for a premium service, and they expect it.

 But they compare the service they get from lawyers with the service they get from other service providers – personally or in business – and they don't like it.
 As survey after survey shows, too many lawyers deliver the legal expertise customers need, but fail to deliver the customer service they want.